Are You Thinking What I'm Thinking?

-Are You Thinking What I'm Thinking? is the debut album by rock band The Like, released by Geffen in 2005 in the United States and 2006 in selected international markets including the United Kingdom.
+Are You Thinking What I'm Thinking? is the debut album by American rock band The Like, released by Geffen in 2005 in the United States and 2006 in selected international markets including the United Kingdom.
 It features the singles "What I Say and What I Mean" and "June Gloom".
 In some markets the music video for "What I Say and What I Mean" is included on the album, and in others a cover of Split Enz's "One Step Ahead" (1981) is included as a bonus track.